cohure/CHR2024-website/content/cfp24.md

 question-answer research.

 **Workshops**: up to **1500** words.
 Workshops should be organised to be more interactive than the main conference.
+The workshops will take place beore the conference, on 3 December.
 Workshop proposals should describe:
 - the aims and set up of the workshop,
 - the academic background for the work,
 - proposed length (e.g. half day or full day),